 Hides are one of the most important rest raw materials or plus-products produced by the meat industry as they are further processed and used in leather production.

 The hide supply chain consists of a producer (farm), slaughterhouse, hide processor and a tannery.
-A lot of data is generated in this supply chain but there is an information gap due to lack of full traceability system between the tanner who can evaluate the quality of hides, and the farmer who is in the best position to influence the quality.
+In collaboration with Norilia Skjeberg, a study was conducted and it was found that a lot of data is generated in this supply chain but there is an information gap due to lack of full traceability system between the tanner who can evaluate the quality of hides, and the farmer who is in the best position to influence the quality.

 Traceability systems can help bridge this gap and result in a better product itself as well as a more environmentally sound process.
 Benefits of this level of traceability can also help in monitoring of animal health and growth.

 Norwegian farmers use a great deal of time to make sure that their animals are doing well.
 Farms are small, and farmers have a lot of knowledge about animal husbandry, with a focus on animal health.
 Norwegian cattle hides are world-class and are used in the luxury market for the production of handbags, belts, shoes, and upholstery.
-Hide production in Norway was about 2.1 thousand tonnes in 2015, declining by an average annual rate of 15.3 % from 2008.
+Hide production in Norway was about 10 thousand tons in 2015.
 In 2017 a total of 293 371 cattle hides were produced in Norway.
 Norwegian hides are known for their high quality and farmers earn up to 30 euros per animal when sold to international tanners.
-This hide is turned into luxury handbags each costing up to 470 dollars by big brands.
+These hides are turned into luxury handbags which can typically cost around 470 dollars when they are sold from the factory and the same bag could cost up to 4000 dollars to the consumers.

 Many international as well as Norwegian brands, like Gucci, Bolia and Dressmann are concerned about the impact of leather production and ethical sourcing and are demand higher levels of traceability.
 Leather supply-chains are multi-step and globalized, making it challenging to define criteria for sustainable leather and study the whole supply chain.
 Traceability can be used as a tool to drive leather sustainability.
 Traceability methods and systems for animal hides is an emerging field driven by a customer demand for sustainable and ethically sourced leather.